arangodb/arangodb/Documentation/Books/Manual/StorageEngines/README.md

 speed up queries.

 Upto version 3.1 ArangoDB only supported memory mapped files (MMFILES) as sole storage engine.
-Beginning with 3.2 ArangoDB has supports pluggable storage engines.
+Beginning with 3.2 ArangoDB has support for pluggable storage engines.
 The second supported engine is RocksDB from Facebook.